Gurtejhundal/Roadmap-Tracer/README.md

-# Roadmap Tracer 🗺️
+# TRAQO 🗺️

 **Architect your dreams.
 Execute.
 Repeat.**

-Roadmap Tracer is a modern, minimalist application designed to help you plan, track, and execute your learning roadmaps and projects.
+TRAQO is a modern, minimalist application designed to help you plan, track, and execute your learning roadmaps and projects.
 With a sleek "Void Zenith" aesthetic, it combines powerful task management with a distraction-free environment.

 ![Roadmap Tracer](https://via.placeholder.com/800x400.png?text=Roadmap+Tracer+Preview)
 *(Add your own screenshot here after deployment!)*